jasperan/data-in-ai-revolution/src/data_in_ai_revolution/assets/README.md

 ![AI Data Lab learning map](./img/tui-learning-map.svg)

-The map view now surfaces search result counts, section highlights, and a quick inspector so you can understand where a concept sits in the workshop before jumping to a lab.
+The map view now surfaces search result counts, focus state, section highlights, and a quick inspector so you can understand where a concept sits in the workshop before jumping to a lab.

 #### Labs launcher

 ![AI Data Lab labs launcher](./img/tui-labs.svg)

-The labs view now makes runnable entries obvious, shows command previews inline, and keeps the next action visible even when you are filtering aggressively.
+The labs view now makes runnable entries obvious, shows command previews inline, supports faster page jumps, and keeps the next action visible even when you are filtering aggressively.

 #### Environment doctor